obnoxint/DemMove/README.md

 * *exeName* - The **exact** name of the executable game file, like it appears in the Windows Task Manager.
 * *source* - The directory where the game places the recorded demo files.
-* *target* - The directory where DemMove should move them demo files to.
+* *target* - The directory where DemMove should move the demo files to.
 This directory will be created if it doesn't exist.

-**Note:** The character "\" (Backslash) is a special character in Java and must be escaped like this: "\\".
+**Note:** The character "\" (Backslash) is a special character in Java and must be escaped like this: "\\\".

 # License